openhab/openhab-docs/installation/qnap.md

 ![AppCenter enabled](https://github.com/openhab/openhab-qnap-qpkg/raw/master/docs/QTS_4.2.0_AppCenter%20enabled.png)

 ## How to install
-1. Download the QPKG from the releases section here on GitHub.
+1. Download the QPKG from the [releases section over on GitHub](https://github.com/openhab/openhab-qnap-qpkg/releases).

 2. Create a directory for your addons, configurations and userdata, by